vincebel7/temperature-data-collector/README.md

 # temperature-data-collector
-An application enabling a custom-built IoT device to collect, process, and display temperature and humidity data from a digital temperature and humidity sensor (DHT)
+An open-source DIY weather station, consisting of lightweight collectors and a Dockerized sensor Hub (MQTT + web dashboard).
+Currently collects temperature and humidity data, while barometric pressure and air quality are on the roadmap.

 This is an all-in-one project which includes: collectors for various hardware platforms, an MQTT system (server, subscribers, publishers), Redis server, the ability to write to MySQL, and a web server to monitor live data.